** Zopa review updated December 24th, 2020 **

 How Much Time Will It Take To Become Invested?

-Zopa’s lender loan matching times varies based on demand and loan supply.
+Zopa’s lender loan matching times varies based on demand and loan supply but loan matching times are generally fast.

 What’s The Minimum Deposit / Investment?